geerlingguy/raspberry-pi-dramble/setup/README.md

 ### networking

 Set up Dramble networking by assigning a uniform set of IP addresses and hostnames based on Pi MAC addresses.

-### resets

-Playbooks to quickly reset things while hacking.
-For example, you can run the `drupal.yml` playbook to delete the Drupal codebase and associated files from all the webservers, and reset the `drupal` database, then run the Drupal deployment playbook again afterwards.

-It's much quicker to use these reset playbooks than to log into servers and run equivalent commands by hand.